 What will change is customers are not just going to one cloud service provider to store their data.
 They going to at least two cloud providers.
 One expert on TechTarget said that just like one person may want to buy different things from half a dozen stores, now businesses are using several different cloud providers to keep data.

 There are also companies, for example, Hybrid Cloud Assessment, that take the data an IT customer gives them and will help find where the data will be best kept.
-Hybrid Cloud Assessment will have a representative who will interview potential cloud storage providers to ensure that they can safely keep the kind of data the client needs to keep.
+Hybrid Cloud Assessment will have a representative who will interview potential cloud data storage providers to ensure that they can safely keep the kind of data the client needs to keep.
 The client interviews the company so they can determine how they will have access to their data and other important information that will not only make their management efforts easy, but will make things convenient for their customers.

 Hybrid Cloud Assessment also helps determine how much downtime a client may have to deal with at a particular company.
 This provides yet more service and more safety for users of the cloud.
 One person interviewed said that this new cloud data is used to ensure their clients have a good experience.
 With cloud companies seemingly everywhere, these “go-betweens” help ensure the experience is good.
 They ensure the cloud storage company can offer appropriate security, that it can store the right data correctly, and that all works correctly for customers.